Hajo Meyer: Book

 The book accuses the successive governments of Israel of using the Holocaust to downplay the suffering and injustices they inflict on the Palestinians.

-Contrary to what Israel's government would have everyone believe, criticism of Israel is not the same as anti-Semitism, Meyer writes.
+"Contrary to what Israel's government would have everyone believe, criticism of Israel is not the same as anti-Semitism", Meyer writes.
 In fact: "...at present the only reason to expect a revival of dangerous anti-Semitism is Israel's increasingly reprehensible policies".
-Meyer encourages non-Jews to shed their guilt about the Holocaust and feel free to criticize Jews who are clearly committing crimes.
-Jewish people and organizations must openly distance themselves from the current Israeli policies.
+Meyer encourages non-Jews to "shed their guilt about the Holocaust" and feel free to criticize Jews who are clearly committing crimes.
+He claims that Jewish people and organizations must openly distance themselves from the current Israeli policies.

-Among other things, Meyer concludes that the State of Israel and Zionism have failed because they have not lived up to the promise of a safe haven for the persecuted Jews of the world.
+Among other things, Meyer concludes that the State of Israel and Zionism have "failed" because they have not lived up to the promise of a safe haven for the persecuted Jews of the world.

 In the epigraph of his book Meyer quotes Rabbi Hillel: "That which is hateful to you do not do to your neighbor.
 That is the whole of the Torah."
 In the last chapter he states: "A people that has betrayed the basic ethical foundation of its long and astonishing survival will lack the vitality to preserve an identity of its own in the midst of an increasingly homogenous world".